 Investors who fund private lending portfolios watch default resolution as closely as yield — poor handling signals operational risk that triggers capital withdrawal.

-- J.D.
-Power 2025 servicer satisfaction sits at 596/1,000 — an all-time low driven by communication failures and unresolved issues
+• J.D.
+Power 2025 servicer satisfaction reached an all-time low, driven primarily by communication failures and unresolved issues

-- Loss of a single anchor investor in a $2T+ private lending market represents a material capital constraint
+• Loss of a single anchor investor represents a material capital constraint in any private lending portfolio

 Verdict: Investor confidence is a balance sheet asset — inefficient default management erodes it in direct proportion to how long resolutions drag.